hashemnawash/IT1025-1/Lab8/readme.md

 ### Field Data Types
-There are two important reasons that we must properly define the data type of a field.(DAta and data bases) First, a data type tells the database what functions can be performed with the data.
-For example, if we wish to perform mathematical functions with one of the fields, we must be sure to tell the database that the field is a number data type.The second important reason to define data type is so that the proper amount of storage space is allocated for our data.(Data and data bases)
+There are two main reasons that  define the data type of a field.(DAta and data bases) First, a data type tells the database what functions can be taken with the performance of the data.
+"For example, if we  perform mathematical functions with one of the fields, we must be sure to tell the database that the field is a number data type"(Data and data bases).The second important reason to define data type is so that the proper amount of storage space is allocated for our data."(Data and data bases)

 ### Big Data
 #### Four "V"s of Big Data
+Volume is important and refers to the size of the data.Variety refers to heterogeneous sources and the nature of data.Velocity refers to the sppeed at which data is generated.
+Finally variability refers to the inconsistency at which data can be applied.It makes it difficult to handle and manage data efferctively.
 #### Technology Driving the need for Big Data

 ## Structured Query Language (SQL)
 ### RDBMS and SQL